jaredpar/csharplang/proposals/recordsv3.md

 running again would be redundant.
 Validation which should occur for every constructed instance should be done in a validator instead.

+The field by field copy will also include any custom fields defined by the developer.
+This is necessary to have a true memberwise clone operation.

 The implementation of the `With` method is now a trivial call to the copy constructor.